If you're searching for a child custody lawyer, you're probably looking for the "best lawyer," right?

 Write out information beforehand because you'll probably get emotional and might not think clearly.
 Get advice from the best child custody lawyer in Houston about what other documentation you'll need.

 Tip #8 -Prepare Specific Questions to Ask the Child Custody Lawyer in Houston

 The best and most experienced child custody attorneys usually have a line of people begging to hire them.
-They are usually very selective in the cases they will handle and turn away many more than they accept.
+They are generally very selective in the cases they will handle and turn away many more than they accept.

 Come prepared to ask your attorney questions about the process.
 I will typically initiate the "question session" during any meeting with a client, but it makes the discussion more fruitful and productive if you have prepared questions to ask.

 The length of time of a Child Custody case, visitation concerns, and child support questions are examples that clients will ask with frequency.